Raspberry Pi Setup

 | Mac Mini M1+ | 16GB+ | llama3:latest | 4.7GB | Fast |

-Recommended setup: Run Mycelos on the Raspberry Pi (low power, always on) and Ollama on a Mac Mini on the same network.
-Best of both worlds.
+Recommended setup: run Mycelos on the Raspberry Pi (low power, always on) and Ollama on a Mac Mini on the same network.

 Troubleshooting